kind-work/unique-svg-css/README.md

 ## Pricing

-Statamic Login Notify is commercial software.
+This addon is commercial software.
 You do not need a licence for development but when you are ready to deploy the site to production please purchase a licence per site on the [Statamic Marketplace](https://statamic.com/marketplace/addons/unique-svg-css).

 ## Install